michelle-odnert/Info371Final/README.md

+### Sentiment Analysis of Twitter Users Towards the Israel Palestine Conflict

 This project employs sentiment analysis and machine learning models to gauge English-speaking Twitter users' sentiments toward the Israel-Palestine conflict.
 Utilizing the Octoparse API, tweets were scraped under hashtags such as #IsraelPalestineConflict, #ProIsrael, #ProPalestine, etc. from October 7, 2023 (the date of the Hamas attack),